fearnleymartin/knowledge-base/Docs/crawling baseline/url_guiding_crawl.md

 Need to improve parsing of results pages.
-Url guiding generally keeps us on topic (most extracts are pertinent) Questions usally ok, but could have some filtering Answers tend to suck (forum discussions, and often not answers)
+Url guiding generally keeps us on topic (most extracts are pertinent) Questions usually ok, but could have some filtering Answers tend to suck (forum discussions, and often not answers)